Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/transports.md

 description: A transport collects messages from your application and transmits them safely over the network.
 It ensures that all packets arrive and in order, if needed.
 ---

-Netcode for GameObjects (Netcode) uses [Unity’s UNet Transport Layer API](https://docs.unity3d.com/Manual/UNetUsingTransport.html) by default and can support the [Unity Transport Package (UTP)](#unity-transport-package-utp) or [custom transports with the UTP wrapper](#the-utp-wrapper-and-custom-transports) as alternatives.
-UNet is a deprecated solution, so we recommend considering UTP or custom alternatives.
+Unity Netcode for GameObjects (Netcode) uses Unity Transport by default and also supports UNet Transport (deprecated) up to Unity 2022.2 version.

 ## So what is a transport layer?